Improving the exchange and correlation potential in density functional approximations through constraints: Constrained minimisation of density functional approximations

-Calculations were performed in the Gaussian basis set code HIPPO\cite{1}, with one- and two-electron integrals for the Cartesian Gaussian basis elements calculated using the GAMESS code \cite{4, 2}.
-Basis set data was obtained from the Basis Set Exchange database \cite{3}.
+Calculations were performed in the Gaussian basis set code HIPPO \footnote{Contact NNL at lathiot@eie.gr for information}, with one- and two-electron integrals for the Cartesian Gaussian basis elements calculated using the GAMESS code \cite{gamess1,gamess2}.
+Basis set data was obtained from the Basis Set Exchange database \cite{bse}.

-In Figs.~\ref{fig:Nev1}-\ref{fig:Nev3}, the CLDA xc potential is shown for the Ne atom and three auxiliary basis sets, un-contracted cc-pVXZ, with X=D,T,Q. In each sub-figure $v_{xc}^{CLDA} ( r) $ is shown for fixed auxiliary basis and various orbital basis sets: cc-pVXZ \cite{1,5}, with X=D,T,Q,5.
-For comparison, the LDA potential $v_{xc}^{LDA} ( r )$ is also shown with a blue dashed line.
+In Figs.~\ref{fig:1a}-\ref{fig:1c}, the CLDA xc potential is shown for the Ne atom and three auxiliary basis sets, un-contracted cc-pV$X$Z, with $X$=D,T,Q. In each sub-figure $v_\textrm{xc}^\textrm{CLDA} ( r) $ is shown for fixed auxiliary basis and various orbital basis sets: cc-pV$X$Z, with $X$=D,T,Q,5.
+For comparison, the LDA potential $v_\textrm{xc}^\textrm{LDA} ( r )$ is also shown with a blue dashed line.

-In Figs.~\ref{fig:Ner1}-\ref{fig:Ner3}, $r^2 \rho_{scr} ( r ) $ (CLDA screening density multiplied by $r^2$), is shown for the Ne atom and three auxiliary basis sets, un-contracted cc-pVXZ \cite{1,5}, with X=D,T,Q. In each sub-figure $r^2 \rho_{scr} ( r ) $ is shown for fixed auxiliary basis and various orbital basis sets: cc-pVXZ \cite{1,5}, with X=D,T,Q,5.
+In Figs.~\ref{fig:2a}-\ref{fig:2c}, $r^2 \rho_\textrm{scr} ( r ) $ (CLDA screening density multiplied by $r^2$), is shown for the Ne atom and three auxiliary basis sets, un-contracted cc-pV$X$Z, with $X$=D,T,Q. In each sub-figure $r^2 \rho_\textrm{scr} ( r ) $ is shown for fixed auxiliary basis and various orbital basis sets: cc-pV$X$Z, with $X$=D,T,Q,5.
 The overall convergence of the xc potential is excellent.
 The convergence of $\rho_{scr} ( r ) $ for fixed aux basis and increasing size of orbital basis is also very good.
-Before proceeding, it is worth pointing out that despite not deploying the positivity constraint \eqref{pos} that would restrict the flexibility of the screening density and the xc potential, the latter (solutions of CLDA-OEP equations 12, 15 in Ref.~\onlinecite{cdfa}) turn out to be smooth functions, not showing any wild oscillations characteristic of OEP-finite-basis pathologies, for any combination of orbital and auxiliary basis sets.
+Before proceeding, it is worth noting that despite not deploying the positivity constraint \eqref{pos} that would restrict the flexibility of the screening density and the xc potential, the latter (solutions of CLDA-OEP equations (12) and (15) in Ref.~\onlinecite{cdfa}) turn out to be smooth functions, not showing any wild oscillations characteristic of OEP-finite-basis pathologies, for any combination of orbital and auxiliary basis sets.
 This confirms our claim that by extending the domain of the density-density response function (\ref{chi_lambda}, \ref{oep_l}), the solution of finite-basis-OEP equations is well behaved.

-Figs.~\ref{fig:Bev1}-\ref{fig:Bev3}, \ref{fig:Ber1}-\ref{fig:Ber3} show similar results to previous Figs.~\ref{fig:Nev1}-\ref{fig:Nev3}, \ref{fig:Ner1}-\ref{fig:Ner3}, but for the Be atom.
+Figs.~\ref{fig:3a}-\ref{fig:3c}, \ref{fig:4a}-\ref{fig:4c} show similar results to previous Figs.~\ref{fig:1a}-\ref{fig:1c}, \ref{fig:2a}-\ref{fig:2c}, but for the Be atom.